First-wave feminism: Institutional racism

-Sojourner Truth's “Ain't I a Woman?”
+Sojourner Truth's "Ain't I a Woman?"

 Despite participating and contributing a great deal to all feminists movements, black women were rarely recognized.
 Mary McLeod Bethune said that the world was unable to accept all of the contributions black women have made.
 Susan B. Anthony and Elizabeth Cady Stanton together wrote the History of Woman Suffrage published in 1881.
 The book failed to give adequate recognition to the black women who were equally responsible for the change in United States history.
 Sojourner Truth became an influential advocate for the women's rights movement.
-In 1851 she delivered her “Ain't I a Woman” speech at the women's rights convention in Akron, Ohio.
+In 1851 she delivered her "Ain't I a Woman" speech at the women's rights convention in Akron, Ohio.
 Black women at this point were beginning to become empowered and assertive, speaking out on the disproportionate inequalities.
 Truth speaks of how she, and other women, are capable of working as much as men, after having thirteen children.
 This speech was one of the ways white and black women became closer to working towards fighting for the same thing.
-Another one of Truth's speeches at the American Equal Rights Association in New York in 1867 she said, ”If colored men get their rights, and not colored women theirs, you see the colored men will be masters over the women, and it will be just as bad as it was before."
+Sojourner Truth's speech was originally documented by Marius Robinson, a good friend of hers, who was present at the women's rights convention.
+Sojourner voiced her thoughts on the civil rights of women.
+In 1863, twelve years after she delivered the speech Frances Gage published her recollection of Sojourners speech on that day.
+Gage changed a majority of Sojourner's words and made her appear as if she had a southern slave dialect which she in fact did not as shown in Robinson's accurate version.
+Gage wrote phrases such as "chillen, whar dar's so much racket dar must be som'ting out o'kilter." when Sojourner actually said "May I say a few words?
+I want to say a few words about this matter."
+Thought this speech was a huge stepping stone for the women's movement, it was still evident who the movement was focused on.
+Truth made a speech at the American Equal Rights Association in New York in 1867.
+In the speech, she said, "If colored men get their rights, and not colored women theirs, you see the colored men will be masters over the women, and it will be just as bad as it was before."
 Her speeches brought attention to the movement, for black women, but also for white.
 Although private lives continued to be segregated, feminist coalitions became integrated.
 Two separate reasons aided integration in the feminist movement.
 Paula Giddings wrote that the two fights against racism and sexism could not be separated.
 Gerda Lerner wrote that black women demonstrated they too were fully capable of fighting and creating change for equality.